sjlongland/atinysynth/README.md

    state of multiple voices to be configured at some convenient point in the program in bulk whilst still providing flexibility on when a particular note is played.
-As there is no amplitude change, an "infinte" time delay may also be specified here, allowing a note to be configured then triggered "on cue".
+As there is no amplitude change, an "infinite" time delay may also be specified here, allowing a note to be configured then triggered "on cue".

 2. Attack phase: The amplitude starts at 0, and using an approximated